-In early October 2008, the Icelandic economy experienced a serious banking crisis when the three large commercial banks, Glitnir banki hf., Landsbanki Íslands hf. and Kaupthing Bank hf. (together the "Old Banks"), were taken into special resolution regimes on the basis of Act No. 125/2008, on the Authority for

-Treasury Disbursements due to Unusual Financial Market Circumstances etc. (the "Emergency Act"), passed by the Icelandic Parliament.
+In early October 2008, the Icelandic economy experienced a serious banking crisis when the three large commercial banks, Glitnir banki hf., Landsbanki Íslands hf. and Kaupthing Bank hf. (together the "Old Banks"), were taken into special resolution regimes on the basis of Act No. 125/2008, on the Authority for Treasury Disbursements due to Unusual Financial Market Circumstances etc. (the "Emergency Act") passed by the Icelandic Parliament.
 Since then, the Icelandic economy and the financial system have taken a number of steps forward.
 Economic growth has been quite robust compared to other developed countries in recent years (See further "The Icelandic Economy").
 The economic upswing and improved private sector financial conditions are reflected in the position of Icelandic banks, with good returns on equity and total assets, declining levels of non-performing loans and high capital ratios.
 Banking system liquidity has remained strong and capital ratios of the three largest Icelandic commercial banks are strong and well above the required minimum of the FME.
 The Central Bank of Iceland (the "Central Bank") publishes a Financial Stability Report bi-annually.

-In the October 2017 Financial Stability Report, the Central Bank concluded that the financial institutions' operating environment has been favourable in the recent past, and there are no obvious signs of imminent systemic risk.
-Direct risk to the domestic financial system is limited at present, however Iceland is now more open than it was under the capital controls and therefore more vulnerable to external changes.
-The key risks to the domestic financial system as set forth in the report stem from the tourism sector and the housing market.
-Growth in tourism has eased in recent months, but the large commercial banks' loans to the industry have increased somewhat over the same period.
-Rapid growth in tourism has played a part in pushing real estate prices upwards.
-As a result, the market could become more vulnerable to volatility in tourism.
+In the April 2018, Financial Stability Report, the Central Bank concluded that risk in the financial system is within moderate limits.
+Borrowers' position is stronger than it has been in a long time.
+The quality of the banks' assets has improved in recent years, and default rates are relatively low in historical terms.
+The key risks to the domestic financial system as set forth in the report stems from the tourism sector and the housing market.
+Growth in tourism has eased in recent months.
+Lending to the tourism sector accounts for just over 9% of the large commercial banks' loans to customers.
+Rapid growth in tourism has also caused house prices to rise.
+Risks attached to developments in tourism could therefore disrupt the housing market.

 In the most recent International Monetary Fund (the "IMF") Article IV Consultation Staff Report from June 2017, the IMF stated that "risks center on overheating and capital flows".
-If homebuilding continues to lag demand, house price pressures could keep foreign workers away.
-This could cause tightening of the labour market.
+If homebuilding continues to lag demand, while mortgage lending gains pace, house price pressures could keep foreign workers away.
+This could result in the tightening of the labour market.
 Another round of large wage increases could tip the economy into overheating.
-A vicious and complex interplay could also develop between macroeconomic overheating and a carry trade, with excessive króna appreciation, hurting competitiveness and a credit fueled asset boom (likely centered on real estate) turbocharging domestic demand and hurting bank soundness.
+A vicious and complex interplay could also develop between macroeconomic overheating and a carry trade, with excessive króna appreciation, hurting competitiveness and a credit fuelled asset boom (likely centered on real estate) turbocharging domestic demand and hurting bank soundness.